Pegah Moradi 🛒

 I occasionally write essays about topics related and unrelated to my academic research.
 My personal essays have been featured in The Norton Sampler, 9th ed. and have won awards, such as the Knight Institute Expository Writing prize.

 I was previously an opinion columnist for The Cornell Daily Sun, where I wrote about personal identity and campus culture.
-You can view those articles here.
-I'm particularly proud of this one—my final column for the Sun.
+I'm particularly proud of this column—my final one for the Sun.